gist-/managedUsers/README.md

 ManagedUsers for Meteor
 ========================

+This version is specially modified with the accounts-ui requirement removed (so you can choose to use accounts-ui-bootstrap-dropdown)

 This is a simple package for making Meteor's default Accounts system more managed.
 With it, you will get:
 * A single "admin" account (default password is "abc123"...obviously change this).